 The pupils get to use the Senior School’s excellent sporting facilities.
 All the usual sports – football, netball, rugby, tennis, athletics, etc., with fixtures and matches against other local schools – plus after school trampolining and water polo clubs.
 The equestrian team are national champs.

 There’s a Yurt Village in the Peace Field during the summer months where pupils can learn outside of the traditional classroom environment.
 Quakers believe in working towards a better world without the use of violence, so there’s an biennial Sidcot Festival of Peace involving – impressively – even the youngest pupils who have regular peace and global studies sessions.

-As from January 2020, the super warm and friendly Natalie Bone is the Headteacher.
-Previously at Millfield, both in the Prep and the Senior, she spent a lot of time at Sidcot before taking up her position, so – as I saw when she took me around the school – she’s already got a good rapport with the pupils, is passionate about the school and its ethos and it seems like she’s been here forever.
+The super warm and friendly Natalie Bone joined the school as Headteacher in January 2020, having been previously at Millfield, both in the Prep and the Senior School.
+I witnessed her fantastic rapport with the children and she’s clearly very passionate about the school and its ethos – it seems like she’s been here forever.
 She won’t be introducing any major changes, after all, why reinvent the wheel – the Quaker Learning Wheel, that is – which encompasses the values that underpin all that takes place in the school.

 WRAP AROUND CARE

-2020 fees: Nursery fees are £22.90 morning/afternoon sessions.
-Annual fees for the Junior School range from £8,130 in Reception to £12,150 in Year 6.
+Nursery fees are £23.70 morning/afternoon sessions.
+Annual fees for the Junior School range from £8,400 in Reception to £12,570 in Year 6.
 Early Years Funding (15 hours a week of subsidised early years education up until the term they turn 5 years old) applies here.
 If you want to try out the toddler group, it’s £3 a session.

 WORD ON THE GROUND